lynxlab/ada2/README.md

 SYSTEM SETUP
 -------------
-1. change the news in home page modifing the files docs/news/news_language.txt (es.: english news_en.txt). you can use the
+1. **change the news in home page**.
+   You can change the news from inside the platform, logging in with administer user and clicking the voice "edit news" in act (or do) menù
-   You can open it using any text editor.
+   You can also modify it, changing the files docs/news/news_language.txt (es.: english news_en.txt) You can open it and change using any text editor.
 It is possibile to use HTML tag.

-2. Create the users of type switcher (coordinator) and Tutors.
+2. **Create the users of type switcher (coordinator) and Tutors.**
    How to do:
    - log on with the platform Admin,
    - click on Do menù,
    - click on add user,
    - choose the provider to which associate the user.

-3. Arrangement of courses provided
+3. **Arrangement of courses provided**

    How the ADA platform works
    + In the ADA platform are defined the courses delivered (they are saved in DB common)
    + Each provider creates their own courses (they are saved in DB clientX)
    + Each course created by the provider is (automatically) linked to the platform courses (saved in DB common)
-   + Each provider has to create at least one instance of the course (the classroom) in order to allow the student to subscribe the instance
+   + Each provider has to create at least one instance of the course (the classroom) in order to allow the students to subscribe the instance

    How to do:
    + log on with the switcher account,